cfengine/documentation/reference/enterprise-api-ref.markdown

 The API supports both internal and external authentication.
 The internal users table will always be consulted first, followed by an external source specified in the settings.
-External sources are *OpenLDAP* or *Active Directory* servers configurable through `POST /api/settings`.
+External sources are *OpenLDAP* or *Active Directory* servers configurable through [/api/settings][Update settings].

 ## Authorization

 Some resources require that the request user is a member of the *admin* role.
-Roles are managed with `/api/role`.
+Roles are managed with [/api/role][List RBAC roles].
 Role Based Access Control (RBAC) is configurable through the settings.
 Users typically have permission to access their own resources, e.g. their own scheduled reports.